KRVPerera/sense/docs/SERVER.md

      ```

      This allows incoming UDP traffic on port 5683 from any IPv6 address.

-    - Note for Testing:
+    > [!WARNING]
-    For testing purposes, all IPv6 addresses are allowed (::/0).
+    > Note for Testing: or testing purposes, all IPv6 addresses are allowed (::/0).
 In a production environment, consider limiting access by applying a range of IPs.

 4. **Configure Inbound Rules for Grafana**

    - Add an inbound rule for TCP at port 3000 for IPv4.